 Customer credit risk is managed by each business unit subject to the Company's established policy, procedures and control relating to customer credit risk management.
-Credit limits are established for all customers based on their financial position, rating from credit rating agencies, historical experience, prevailing economic condition and the Company's internal rating criteria etc..
-Certain customer's credit risk will also be managed by taking credit enhancement procedures, such as requesting for prepayment or insurance.
+Credit limits are established for all customers based on their financial position, rating from credit rating agencies, historical experience, prevailing economic condition and the Company's internal rating criteria etc. Certain customer's credit risk will also be managed by taking credit enhancement procedures, such as requesting for prepayment or insurance.

-As of 31 December 2021 and 2020, accounts receivables from top ten customers both represented 80% of the total accounts receivables of the Company, respectively.
+As of 31 December 2022 and 2021, accounts receivables from top ten customers represented 81% and 80% of the total accounts receivables of the Company, respectively.
 The credit concentration risk of other accounts receivables is insignificant.